YagoLopez/material-light/README.md

 - Angular 2
 - Angular 2 Command Line (angular-cli)
 - Typescript (included in Angular 2)
-- Webpack (included as dependency)
+- Webpack (included as a dependency using angular-cli projects)
-- Systemjs (included as dependency)
+- Systemjs (included as dependency in this project)
 - Npm

 ## Credits: